CONCERTS + EVENTS:

 Where do you find sanctuary, refuge, haven, harbor, safe zone, oasis?
 Music is all of that for C21 women's ensemble as we journey in search of soulful refuge that restores and sends us back to the troubled world, refreshed and ready to re-engage.

 Our search takes us from prayers to dreams to finding the strength of our own voice in the summer's wind.
 Not an escape but a coming home.
 Safely home to our true selves.
 To solace in the hand of a soulmate, to the supportive ground beneath a loved one's bare foot, to the cathedral of the natural world, to the sanctuary of morning, wherever it lies, to the calm in our own self assurance.
 “Dying into love like a cloud dissolving in the sunlight.”
 Finding ourselves on the other side of the grave itself because a refuge is not a prison.
-Come join us on our search and find your own sanctuary—or at least imagine it from here.
+Find your own sanctuary—or at least imagine it from here.